HULKs/hulk/docs/tooling/pepsi.md

 `wireless`, `reboot`, `poweroff`, and `hulk` directly interact with the robot(s), whereas `communication`, and `playernumber` only change the local configuration.

-`pregame` combines deactivating aliveness & communication (to avoid sending illegal messages), assigning playernumbers, setting a wifi network, uploading, and restarting the HULK service.
+`pregame` combines deactivating communication (to avoid sending illegal messages), assigning playernumbers, setting a wifi network, uploading, and restarting the HULK service.

 `logs` or and `postgame` can be used after a (test-)game to download logs, the latter also shuts down the HULKs binary and disables wifi.